RichardDooling/Entertainment_Law/Life_Story_Rights/Life_Story_Rights.md

 If an agreement can't be had,
-storytellers and filmmakers may proceed, but often the script or the nonfiction book will be annotated.
+storytellers and filmmakers may proceed, but often lawyers for the producers or the studio will ask the filmmakers to ``annotate'' the script and provide support for all factual references.
-All factual statements about living people and historical events, will be annotated with sources.
+All factual statements about living people and historical events should be annotated with sources.

 The next case introduces us to what happens when there's no "life story rights" agreement.
 In *Matthews v.
 Wozencraft*, the Fifth Circuit Court of Appeals,